n8henrie/n8henrie.github.io/_posts/2014-07-10-how-to-set-up-wifi-printing-with-a-brother-hl-2270dw-laser-printer-and-your-apple-airport-express.md

   2. Plug in the power cord, somewhere relatively close to your router.
   3. Hit the power switch on the right side.
   4. Wait for it to finish booting completely (no more blinking lights or sounds).
-  5. Use a pen to hold down the hidden button on the back (pic below) for 3 or 4 seconds to activate the “WPS” setup.
+  5. Use a pen to hold down the hidden button on the back (pic below) for 3 or 4 seconds to activate the "WPS" setup.

 <img class="aligncenter" src="{{ site.url }}/uploads/2014/07/20140709_IMG_0588.jpg" alt="" width="385" height="725" />